Secondary Storage Devices of Computer

 Optical Disc Drives

-Ā Ā Ā Ā Ā Ā Optical storage devices store and read data from discs.
-CDs, DVDs and Blu-ray discs are inserted into optical disc drives which scan tracks and bits on the disc to access data.
+Optical storage devices store and read data from discs.
+Optical disc drives scan tracks and bits on CDs, DVDs, and Blu-ray discs to access data when the discs are inserted.

-Ā Ā Ā Ā Ā Ā Ā Ā Recordable optical media also allows users to write data to them.
-But their capacity tends to be lower compared to HDDs and SSDs.
-Durability of burned optical discs can also be lower compared to magnetic or solid-state storage.
+Recordable optical media also allows users to write data to them.
+However, HDDs and SSDs typically have higher capacity than optical discs.
+Burned optical discs can also be less durable compared to magnetic or solid-state storage.

 USB Flash Drives

-Ā Ā Ā Ā Ā Ā USB flash drives are small solid-state data storage devices integrated with a USB interface.
+Small solid-state data storage devices with a USB interface are known as USB flash drives.
 Their compact form factor, ease of use and durability have made USB drives a ubiquitous secondary storage device.

 SD Cards

-Ā Ā Ā Ā Ā Ā Ā Like flash drives, Secure Digital (SD) cards provide solid-state secondary storage in compact sizes.
-They are commonly used in smartphones, digital cameras, handheld consoles and other portable devices to store photos, videos, music and other media.
+Like flash drives, Secure Digital (SD) cards provide solid-state secondary storage in compact sizes.
+People commonly use them in smartphones, digital cameras, handheld consoles, and other portable devices to store photos, videos, music, and other media.

 Now, understanding this concept is simple and entertaining for Hasons.
 Using the Hason website you can always stay one step ahead in your job, business, or studies by purchasing New Age Desktops and All in One Desktops, i3 Intel Core Processor Desktop starting from 15000/-.
 Monitors, CPUs, and Gaming Desktop are also available.
 Register on Hasons and order your Tech Partner Now.
 Get exciting offers and benefits on your every purchase.
 Contact us so our support team can guide you in purchasing the right Tech Partner.